it-at-m/digiwf-s3-integration/README.md

 ``io.muenchendigital.digiwf.s3.cronjob.cleanup.unused-folders=0 15 10 16 * ?``

-## Getting integration client library
+## Getting the integration client library

 _Below is an example of how you can installing and setup up your service_